-The Watts S. Humphrey Software Process Achievement Award (SPA Award) is named for Watts S. Humphrey, known as the "Father of Software Quality."
+The Watts S. Humphrey Software Process Achievement Award is named for Watts S. Humphrey, known as the "Father of Software Quality."
 Humphrey, following a long career with IBM, served at the SEI from 1986 until his death in 2010.
 He dedicated the majority of his career to addressing problems in software development including software quality, programmer motivation and commitment, team process discipline, and how organizations can best support these.
 During Humphrey's tenure at the SEI, characteristics of best practices at the individual, team, and organizational levels were identified that laid the groundwork for the Personal Software Process, the Team Software Process, the Capability Maturity Model (CMM) for Software and, eventually, CMM Integration (CMMI).
 In 2005, Humphrey received the National Medal of Technology for his work in software engineering.

 Questions should be directed to the Humphrey Award Coordinator.